burg113/RemotePlay/README.md

 When the server is closed all connected clients will crash upon any input.

-Scrolling on a mouse pad (scrolling gesture) will not work.
+Scrolling on a trackpad (scrolling gesture) will not work.

-Similarly, when scrolling to fast (can only be achieved on mouse pad or with infinite scroll wheel) a lot of latency will be introduced.
+Similarly, when scrolling to fast (can only be achieved on trackpad or with infinite scroll wheel) a lot of latency will be introduced.
 You will have to wait untill all of the scroll inputs are executed.